andydixon/DaFT/README.md

 ## Supported Data Sources and Formats

-Federaliser supports a wide variety of data sources and formats, providing flexible integration options.
+DaFT supports a wide variety of data sources and formats, providing flexible integration options.

 ### Databases